Uniphar/devops-guidelines/sap_eventing_framework.md

 ## Overview

-Uniphar has built a series of configurable components that allown us to send events for SAP transactions to Service Bus, so that other consumers can act on these events without having to pool the SAP systems.
+Uniphar has built a series of configurable components that allow us to send events for SAP transactions to Service Bus, so that other consumers can act on these events without having to pool the SAP systems.

 ## ABAP SAP module - Eventing Framework

-At the core of these components we have a custom ABAP framework that listens to pre-configured SAP transactions (from a configuration table) and produces a ServiceBus message with customizable payloads (from another configuration table).
+At the core of these components we have a custom ABAP framework that listens to pre-configured SAP transactions (from a configuration table) and produces a Service Bus message with customizable payloads (from another configuration table).

 To facilitate consumption of these events, this framework has configurable message headers that are also duplicated in the payload, but they facilitate the creation